Jesse Winker Player Props: Brewers vs. Red Sox

 Jesse Winker At The Plate

-- In eight of 11 games this year (72.7%), Winker has reached base safely via hit, and that includes multiple hits twice.
+- Winker has gotten a hit in eight of 12 games this year (66.7%), with multiple hits twice.

+- In 12 games played this year, he has not hit a long ball.

-- In five games this season (45.5%), Winker has picked up an RBI, and in three of those games (27.3%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 41.7% of his games this year, Winker has notched at least one RBI.
+In three of those games (25.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in six games this season (54.5%), but has had no multi-run games.
+- He has scored a run in six of 12 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.